-Share capital
+Share ca .pital

 Number of

-shares at Nominal Rmb0.10 value
+shares at Nomina

-each
+Rmb0.10 value

-Rmb'000
+each Rmb'000

-At 31 December 2017 and 2016
+At 31 December 2018 and 2017

-As at 31 December 2017 and 2016, the share capital of the Company comprised 2.5 million domestic shares, 343.5 million promoter foreign shares and 183.7 million H shares.
-The H shares rank pari passu with the domestic shares and promoter foreign shares in all aspects and rank equally for all dividends or distributions declared, paid or made except that all dividends in respect of H shares are to be paid by the Company in Hong Kong dollars and H shares may only be subscribed by legal or natural persons of Hong Kong, Macau, Taiwan or any country other than the PRC.
+As at 31 December 2018 and 2017, the share capital of the Company comprised 2.5 million domestic shares, 343.5 million promoter foreign shares and 183.7 million H shares.
+The H shares rank pari passu with the domestic shares and promoter foreign shares in all aspects and rank equally for all dividends or distributions declared, paid or made except that all shares may only be subscribed by legal or natural persons of Hong Kong, Macau, Taiwan or any country other than the PRC.